rcantini/rcantini.github.io/content/courses/ds4iot/_index.md

 weight: 1

 # Page metadata.
-title: Distributed Systems and Cloud/Edge Computing for the Internet of Things - Practicals
+title: Distributed Systems and Cloud/Edge Computing for the Internet of Things
 date: "2020-07-27T00:00:00Z"
 lastmod: "2020-07-27T00:00:00Z"
 draft: false  # Is this a draft? true/false